bluekeyes/dotosaurus/README.md

 Dotosaurus
 ==========

-Protecting dotfile and such from extinction by meteorite (or harddrive failure).
+Protecting dotfiles and such from extinction by meteorite (or harddrive failure).

 ```
  _____________